 Visiting Trainers and Jockeys are required to attend a licensing interview with the JRA stewards for the issuance of their license upon his/her arrival.
-All trainers and jockeys who are granted a license agree to be bound by the JRA rules of racing.
+All trainers and jockeys who are granted a license agree to be bound by the JRA Rules of Racing.

-4. Lead Ponies and Assistant Starters (Gate Crews)
+2. Lead Ponies and Assistant Starters (Gate Crews)

-5. Starting Gate Loading Procedures
+3. Starting Gate Loading Procedures

 All JRA races use a Starting Gate System.
 The Starting Gate is a movable set of stalls with gates that open simultaneously at the start of the race.
 Prior to running in races conducted by the JRA, only horses which passed a gate test prior to the final declaration are able to run in the race.